moendopi/QGIS-GeMS-Scripts/README.md

 optional feature classes.
 It will instead just create a geopackage with all the defined GeMS Features (29 feature classes and tables).

 # Create MapUnitPolys
-This take your contact lines and create polygons from them and add the necessary GeMS fields.
+This take your contact lines and create polygons of the bedrock from them and add the necessary GeMS fields.
 *** Note: lines need to being checked that there are no dangle where lines are to intersect.
 There needs to be a node at the intersection, and the lines must be split at the intersection.
 These type of error can be checked using the Topology Checker.

+# Create MapUnitOverlayPolys
+This takes your surficial lines and create surficial polygons.
+Topology checks mentioned above apply.

+# Create OverlayPolys
+This take any lines like water boundaries, isograd lines, sinkhole boundaries, etc., and create overlay polygons.
+Topology checks required.

+# Split Concealed Contacts
+This script is useful for running after all ContactsAndFaults are finished.
+It will find where bedrock ContactsAndFaults intersect with surficial MapUnitOverlayLines (where surficial deposits or water would cover bedrock contact) and splits them.
+The contacts can then be selected by location where they are covered by surficial units and changed to concealed.
+One small note that I haven't figure out how to get around is the creation of lots of tiny or 0 length lines.
+These can be safely deleted.
+I suspect they are lines created when split on the point of intersection and thus have no length.